NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

     * external information sources used during initial assessment prior to referral
     * scene safety information
     * timing information to support the timely delivery of care and reporting
-* For Call Assist and Mutual Aid requests the referral can be rejected if the recipient can't meet the needs of the request
+* For Call Assist and Mutual Aid requests the referral can be rejected by the referral Receiver if they can't meet the requirements specified in the request

+*Referral Response (Status Update)
+* A referral response is sent by the referral Receiver back to the referral Sender to notify them of the current status of the case
+* A Referral response update is used to communicate each change in status
+* For Call Assist and Mutual Aid requests, the referral rejection is communicated in a referral response

 **API-M**
 * All requests and response associated with BaRS must occur through the BaRS API Proxy